Gravitational constant

 Michell (Philosophical Transactions 1798).
 Cavendish compared the pendular

-oscillations of the test body under the action of gravitation of the balls with
+oscillations of test body under action of gravitation of the balls with known

-known mass and under the action of the Earth's gravitation.
-The numerical value
+mass and under the action of the Earth's gravitation.
+The numerical value of gravitational

 The accuracy of the measured value of G since the time of Cavendish’s experiment